Dental Implants

 What can I expect during the healing process?

-Some soreness and tenderness are common, but it should continue to feel better with each passing day.
+Some soreness and tenderness is common, but it should continue to feel better with each passing day.
 If the pain becomes increasingly worse, please contact us.
-Swelling can also occur on the face near the surgical site and will ease over two or three days.
+Swelling can also occur on the face near the surgical site, and will ease over two or three days.
 Ice applied to the face and an anti-inflammatory drug (such as ibuprofen) can help decrease any swelling and discomfort.
 You may have a slight temperature following the procedure, but it should not exceed 101.5.
 If this occurs, please contact us.
 You may experience some dizziness or nausea due to the medications or swallowing blood.
 This is normal and should subside within 24 hours after cessation of those medications.

 How long will it take to fully recover?